adklu/GUI_TRM8TT/README.md

 4) Assignment of a set of 8 CC faders/knobs to volume or balance:

 To map volume faders:
-Create with a text editor like gedit inside of the /home/[user name]/GUI_TRM8TT folder a text file with the name "vol_map", open the file enter the first midi CC number (e.g. "1"), save and close the file (now midi CC 1 to 8 are assigned as volumne faders).
+Create with a text editor inside of /home/[user name]/GUI_TRM8TT a file with the name "vol_map", enter the first midi CC number (e.g. "1"), save and close the file (now midi CC 1 to 8 are assigned as volumne faders).

 To map panning knobs:
-Create inside of the /home/[username]/GUI_TRM8TT folder a text file with the name "pan_map", open the file enter the first midi CC number (e.g. "10"), save and close the file (now midi CC 10 to 18 are assigned as panning knobs).
+Create inside of /home/[username]/GUI_TRM8TT a file with the name "pan_map", enter the first midi CC number (e.g. "10"), save and close the file (now midi CC 10 to 17 are assigned as panning knobs).

 If no vol_map or pan_map files are inside of the folder, the following values are used: int vol_map = 1;